EYBlockchain/nightfall_3/README.md

 - Initial balances shown by the wallet are fake.
 - Only ERC20 tokens work for now.
 When you start the wallet, select the ERC20 token and perform some deposits.
 Then click on `Reload` button to see the real balance.
+- Transactions only accept amounts less or equal than 10.
+Anything larger produces an error.
+Need to investigate why.
+For now, keep amounts below this threshold.
 - Tested with node version v14.18.0

 # Acknowledgements